In this guide we’ll look at the best solar water features.

 Clay is slightly less hardy; it will likely show signs of wear over time and should be brought in during winter to protect it against frost.

 For this reason, a lot of water features are often made from resin, a strong and hardwearing plastic material.

 You may be put off by the sound of ‘plastic’, but resin can be moulded to mimic the forms of wood, stone, and clay, in a very believable way.
 As a result, resin is also a very long-lasting material that will make for an excellent, low-maintenance water feature.
 Plus, it will be a lot kinder on your wallet than more traditional constructions!

 Resin tends to be UV resistant, so it won’t fade in sunlight, and extremely weatherproof – able to be left outside in snow and frost without suffering adverse effects (however, as mentioned, it’s best to store water features away in winter, even if they are made from resin, to protect the pump mechanism).

 When it comes to investigating the longevity of the fountain-system itself, the best thing you can do is check customer reviews.
 Cheaper items do not necessarily mean ‘bad construction’, just as more expensive items don’t necessarily mean ‘quality product’.
 To get a good feel for how long-lasting and sturdy the pump system is, the most useful research is to read about what other customers have experienced.

 Finally, to help your solar water feature last longer once you’ve bought it, it’s good practise to do a small amount of occasional maintenance, which leads us on to the next section…

-Solar water features don’t require much maintenance.
+Solar water features don’t require much maintenance, particularly if they’re made from resin.
 However, there are a few things that are worth bearing in mind to make sure you really get the most for your money, and keep your fountain going for many years.